Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 ### You have an application that is comprised of an Azure web app that has a Service Level Agreement (SLA) of 99.95 percent and an Azure SQL database that has an SLA of 99.99 percent.
 The composite SLA for the application is [...].

-- [x] The product of both SLAS, which equals 99.94 percent.
+- [x] the product of both SLAS, which equals 99.94 percent.
-- [ ] The lowest SLA associated to the application, which is 99.95 percent.
+- [ ] the lowest SLA associated to the application, which is 99.95 percent.
-- [ ] The highest SLA associated to the application, which is 99.99 percent.
+- [ ] the highest SLA associated to the application, which is 99.99 percent.
-- [ ] The difference between the two SLAS, which is 0.05 percent.
+- [ ] the difference between the two SLAS, which is 0.05 percent.

 **[⬆ Back to Top](#table-of-contents)**